reale/eutopian/en/_posts/2021-02-10-ibno-protocol-agreement.md

-IBNO aims at promoting **knowledge transfer** for managers and entrepreneurs, with reports, scientific paper and courses, creating a shared platform capable of connecting knowledge and experience at different levels (researchers, companies, institutions , ...).
+IBNO aims at promoting **knowledge transfer** for managers and entrepreneurs, with reports, scientific paper and courses, creating a shared platform capable of connecting knowledge and experience at different levels (researchers, companies, institutions).
 Of special interest is the identification of best practices and innovative business models enabled by the introduction of the blockchain.

 The dialogue between the university system and the **business world** is aimed at encouraging the exchange and sharing of knowledge, stimulating innovation